samjesus8/frameworks_and_languages_module/technical_report.md

 (intro describing purpose of report - 200ish words)

-This report endeavors to delve into the intricacies of programming frameworks and languages, elucidating their significance and utility in addressing programming-related challenges.
+This report endeavors to delve into the intricacies of programming frameworks and languages, their significance and utility in addressing programming-related challenges.
 To accomplish this objective, an examination of various features pertaining to both client and server aspects of Frameworks/Languages will be conducted.
 Furthermore, an in-depth analysis of an existing prototype will be undertaken, aiming to identify potential shortcomings and ascertain its compatibility within a corporate environment.

 Critique of Server/Client prototype
 ---------------------